 Signature matching can begin as soon as ballots are received back by the County Recorder.
 2023 EPM at 83.
 While the EPM does not provide a date when Early Ballot Boards can begin their work, the earliest that early ballots can be distributed is 27 days before the election.
 A.R.S. § 16-542(C).
 Therefore, the earliest that the Early Ballot Boards could begin their work would presumably be 27 days before the election.

 Tabulation, however, may not begin until the County Elections Director confirms with the Secretary of State that all equipment has passed the required logic and accuracy tests.
 A.R.S. § 16-552(A); 2023 EPM at 87.
-For the 2024 General Election, the Secretary of State requires logic and accuracy testing to be performed within 17 days of the election (October 19, 2024).
+For the 2024 General Election, the Secretary of State requires logic and accuracy testing to be performed not later than 17 days of the election (October 19, 2024).
 A.R.S. § 16-449(A); “SoS 2024 Election Calendar” at 17.
 After this, vote-by-mail ballots may be tabulated immediately by the Early Ballot Board upon receipt and confirmation of the voters’ envelopes and affidavits.
 2023 EPM at 87.
 Nonetheless, results cannot be reported until either all ballots cast on Election Day at voting locations have been tabulated, or one hour after all polls in the jurisdiction have closed on Election Day.
 2023 EPM at 87.

 At the discretion of the County, tabulation itself may take place either at the central counting place or at the voter’s designated polling location.